Fran89/K2Status/README.md

 ####Instructions:
 In EW:

-1. Add the K2_K2STATUS_PACKET Message type to earthworm.d
+1. Add the TYPE_K2INFO_PACKET Message type to earthworm.d
 2. Setup all the K2EW instances to transmit K2Info Packets.
-(Uncomment the last line)
+(Uncomment the injectInfo line)
-3. Setup a ringtocoax to transmit this particular packet to the computer which will run K2Status.
+3. Setup a ringtocoax to transmit this particular packet(BroadcasLogo to TYPE_K2INFO_PACKET) to the computer which will run K2Status.

 In K2Status:

 1. In the Connections Menu:
-2. Put the IP of the interface you are to recieve the UDP packets containing the K2 Info.
+2. Put the IP of the interface you are to recieve the UDP packets containing the K2 Info (ususally the ip of the computer).
 3. That's it.

 Import/Export Capability: Is fully EXPERIMENTAL, use at your own risk.